Why Physician Outreach?

 - Mention what the targeted practice does to show you have done your research

 Practice Information Packet

-Bring an information packet on your first visit to any physician’s office.
-This will influence their lasting impression of the practice — make sure the information flows well and your contact information is easy to find.
-The folder should contain the following:
+Bring an information packet on your first visit to any practice.
+This is one of their first impressions of your practice — make sure the information flows well and your contact information is easy to find.
+The packet should contain the following:

 - Folder with logo and contact information